-Ice Bucket Challenge helps to fund new FDA-approved medication
+Ice bucket challenge helps to fund new FDA-approved medication

 MND Australia is still committed to annual fundraising, and uses the Ice Bucket Challenge as the key focus.

-MND awareness has long been championed by former AFL footballer and MND sufferer Neale Daniher, who founded FightMND – the nation’s leading MND foundation.
+MND awareness has long been championed by former AFL footballer Neale Daniher, who founded FightMND – the nation’s leading MND foundation.

 FightMND’s annual Big Freeze events at the MCG are attended by tens of thousands each year.

-Combined with the sale of Big Freeze beanies, donations and community fundraising, it brings millions to combat the disease each year – and raised a record $19.8 million in 2022.
+Combined with the sale of Big Freeze beanies, donations and community fundraising, it brings millions to combat the disease each year – including a record $19.8 million in 2022.

 Local push